Mati365/ckeditor5-rails/README.md

   # Optionally, you can specify version of CKEditor 5 to use.
   # If it's not specified the default version specified in the gem will be used.
   # version '43.3.1'

+  # Upload images to the server using the simple upload adapter, instead of Base64 encoding.
+  # simple_upload_adapter
 end
 ```